-Now, to you, dear ones, who are yet lingering outside the fold, I will fulfilled, and time is known no more. say by way of encouragement, there is a blessing in obedience that must be realized by each individual if it be emjoyed, and there is a rest, a calm and peaceful rest known only to those wo follow te bidding of the spirit within which says go home to your friends (the church) and tell them how great things the Lord hath done for your soul wereof you are glad.
+Now, to you, dear ones, who are yet lingering outside the fold, I will is a blessing in obedience that must be realized by each individual if it be enjoyed, and there is a rest, a calm and peaceful rest known only to those wo follow te bidding of the spirit within which says go home to your friends (the church) and tell them how great things the Lord hath done for your soul wereof you are glad.
 Yes, tell them how you were led along therough all your troubles of your sins until it pleased the God of heaven to forgive you your sins and enable you to praise His holy matchless name, then we do have a feast at home (the church) and there is rejoicing among the children of Israel, when the appointed time of your coming is at hand, appointed time!
 Yes, I say appointed time, because it is truh to me, and I surely did experience it that way.
 I also understand the scripture to teach the same.